jeanfrancoisgratton/nxrmuploader/README.md

 Whenever using `-i`, be aware that it will use that index for every repo in this session.
 For instance, if you wanted to use the 3rd repo, using `-i 2` would fetch the 3rd RPM repo, *but also the 3rd DEB repo*.

-If that caveat is too much for your use-case, you can create separate environment files (`env add $FILENAME1`, `env add $FILENAME2`), and then select which environment file to use at runtime with the `-e` flag.
+If that caveat is too much for your use-case, you can create separate environment files (`env add $FILENAME1`, `env add $FILENAME2`), and then select which environment file to use at runtime with the `-e` flag, or run the tool multiple times, one for every index.